shenwei356/kmcp/docs/download.md

 - please open an issuse to request binaries for other platforms.
 - run `kmcp version` to check update !!!
-- run `kmcp autocomplete` to update shell autocompletion script !!!
+- run `kmcp autocompletion` to update shell autocompletion script !!!

 ## Installation